 MANUAL - Students who wish to attend a school other than their resident boundary school may submit an early and/or late enrollment permit to transfer to a school they wish to attend (JSD Policy AS93 - Open Enrollment/School Choice and §53G-6-401-407).
 Decisions regarding the acceptance of permits are made at the local school.
 Permit applications are submitted electronically using the web link provided by the district.
 The link may be found on individual school web pages or on the Planning and Enrollment website.
 Paper permits are no longer used.

-Permits determine residency and shall not be used to track programs (such as Dual Immersion).
+Permits determine residency and shall not be used to track programs (such as Dual Immersion or ALPS).
 Only students who attend a non-resident school (out of boundary) require a permit.
 Students enrolled using the McKinney-Vento Homeless Act shall not be placed on a permit regardless of the program or school.

 Submitting a Permit

 Submitted permit applications are assigned to schools according to the school request priority.
-Only the first choice school may verify and approve the permit.
 The permit process is as follows:

 - A permit is submitted online through the School Choice Application.

-- The school verifies the information of each permit application for accuracy and completeness.
+- The first-choice school verifies the information of each permit application for accuracy and completeness.

-- The school resolves all “duplicate” record issues.
+- The first-choice school resolves all “duplicate” record issues.

-- The school approves the request.
+- The first-choice school approves the request.
 This will allow the permit request to be processed.

-- On the first business day of the week, Planning and Student Services will process all school approved permit requests.
+- Planning and Enrollment will process all school approved permit requests.

-- Processed permits are placed on the requested schools “wait list”.
+- Processed permits are placed on the requested schools “wait list”; and

 - Permit data is uploaded to Skyward for “seated” students.

-- Schools communicate waitlist or seat placement to permit requestor(s).
+- Schools communicate waitlisted or seat placement to permit requestor(s).

-- Schools verify Skyward data for each student “seated”.
+- Schools verify Skyward data for each student awarded a permit (“seated”).